zextras/carbonio-login-ui/docs/docs/developers-guide.md

 - `zapp-ui` contains the design system of Zextras

 ## Application workflow
-When loaded, the login page read from Url parameters:
+When loaded, the login page read from Url GET parameters:

 - `destinationUrl` the url to be redirected to after the successful authentication;
 - `domain` the domain used to configure the page.